qarmin/czkawka/instructions/Instruction.md

 This only removes the most basic temporary files, for more I suggest to use BleachBit.

-### Zeroed Files
-Zeroed files very often are results of e.g. incorrect file downloads.

-Their search consists of 3 steps:
-- Collecting a list of all files with a size greater than 0
-- At start, 64 bytes of each file are checked to discard the vast majority of non-zero files without major performance losses.
-- The next step is to check the rest of the file with bigger parts(32KB)

 ### Invalid Symlinks
 To find invalid symlinks we must first find symlnks.